 The faculty at Design's School of Cosmetology has been hired for their expertise in their particular field of beauty and wellness.
+Design's School of Cosmetology hiring qualifications for instructional staff includes being licensed by the State Board of Barbering and Cosmetology with at least 3 years of work experience.
 Our faculty members are trained in the Design's School of Cosmetology methodology and understand the importance of both Theory and Practical Training that are necessary for a student to be successful in their program of study.